-Climbing Kili is not just one of my favourite ever adventures it once the best experiences of my life.
+Climbing Kili is not just one of my favourite ever adventures it was one of the best experiences of my life.
 I felt like I read every single blog post ever written on it before I left I was so excited.
 However there were still questions left unanswered.
-I thought I’d share a list of the things I wish I had known before I set off.
+I thought I’d share my tips for climbing Kilimanjaro, a list full of all of the things I wish I had known before I set off and insider advice you need to know to summit Kilimanjaro.

 The climb is pretty gentle